ajoh504/referenceguides/Python/006-regular-expressions.md

 ### 6.9 Regex findall() with groups

+If the regex contains either zero or one group, findall() will return a list of string matches.
+If the regex contains two or more groups, then findall() will return a list of tuples.
+Inside each tuple are the string matches for each group in the regex.

 The following comes from [Automate the Boring Stuff with Python CH 7:](https://automatetheboringstuff.com/2e/chapter7/)

-> If there are groups in the regular expression, then findall() will return a list of tuples.
-Each tuple represents a found match, and its items are the matched strings for each group in the regex.
-To see findall() in action, enter the following into the interactive shell (notice that the regular expression being compiled now has groups in parentheses):
 > ```py
 > `phoneNumRegex = re.compile(r'(\d\d\d)-(\d\d\d)-(\d\d\d\d)') # has groups`
 > `phoneNumRegex.findall('Cell: 415-555-9999 Work: 212-555-0000')`